nedbat/pyhurry/preliminaries.rst

 Python 2 or Python 3?
 =====================

 There are two major versions of Python: 2.x and 3.x.
+They are incompatible:
-They are incompatible, meaning that Python 2 code will not run in a Python 3 interpreter.
+Python 2 code will not run in a Python 3 interpreter.
 So you have to choose which to use.
 In the past, this has been a difficult and contentious choice.